nathanielgreenna/OpheliasOasis/README.md

 # OpheliasOasis
-This is our to-do list, please tell us what you're working on by putting your name next to it,  or mark complete by striking it through:
+This is our to-do list, please tell us what you've lightly tested by putting your name next to it:

 - Main
   - Welcome - Nathan
-  - Home -
+  - Home - Nathan
   - Check in - Nathan
   - Check out - Nathan
   - Dates - Nathan